pknipp/NetAssign/README.md

     </div>
 )
 ```
 After logging in or signing up, the user is then provided access to non-<tt>Auth</tt> routes.
 From this point onward in the user experience, three different mechanisms prevent students from accessing resoures to which they are not authorized, the first two in the front-end and the third one in the back.
+All of these hinge on the value of the <tt>is_instructor</tt> column in the Users table of the database.

 (1) <tt>Route</tt> wrappers:
 ```